Chapter 6.2 Differentiating Elementary Functions

 We can use the chain rule to derive the derivative of inverse functions.

-For example, \(e^x\) and \(\ln(x)\) are inverse functions.
+For example, \(\mathrm{e}^x\) and \(\ln(x)\) are inverse functions.

-Recall that if \(f\) and \(f^{-1}\) are inverse functions, then we have that for any \(x\) in the domain of \(f^{-1}\), \[f(f^{-1}(x))=x.\] If we take the derivative of both sides, we will need to use the chain rule to compute the derivative of \(f(f^{-1}(x))\).
+If we take the derivative of both sides, we will need to use the chain rule to compute the derivative of \(f(f^{-1}(x))\).
 Doing that gives us \[f'(f^{-1}(x))\cdot (f^{-1}(x))'.\]

-Hence \[\begin{align*}\left(f(f^{-1}(x))\right)'&=(x)'\\ f'(f^{-1}(x))\cdot (f^{-1}(x))'&=1\\ (f^{-1}(x))'&=\frac{1}{f'(f^{-1}(x))}.\end{align*}\]
+Hence \[ \begin{align*}\left(f(f^{-1}(x))\right)'&=(x)'\\ f'(f^{-1}(x))\cdot (f^{-1}(x))'&=1\\ (f^{-1}(x))'&=\frac{1}{f'(f^{-1}(x))}.\end{align*} \]

-Derivative of the Inverse of a Function
+Derivative of the Inverse of a Function (Inverse Function Theorem)

 Take \(f\) be a function that is differentiable and invertible and take \(f^{-1}\) be its inverse function.
 Then, as long as \(f'(f^{-1}(a))\not=0\), \(f^{-1}\) is differentiable at \(a\).
 In fact, \((f^{-1}(a))'=\frac{1}{f'\left(f^{-1}(a)\right)}\)